-Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2021.
+Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.

-Income received from the ESFA as follows: UIFSM, Pupil Premium, Teachers Pension Grants, Teachers Pay Grants and PE and Sports Premium.
+Income received from the ESFA as follows: UIFSM, Pupil Premium, Teachers Pension Grants, Teachers Pay Grants, Supplementary Grant and PE and Sports Premium.

-Other DFE/ESFA grants: This includes the rates grant, Digital Education platform and Phonics/Moderation grants.
+Other DFE/ESFA grants: This includes the rates grant and Recovery Premium.